cmu-phil/tetrad/README.md

 ## Example Data

 Tetrad has robust facilities for simulating data, but if you'd like to try your hand at real data, or realistically simulated data, we maintain a [repository of example datasets](https://github.com/cmu-phil/example-causal-datasets), both real and simulated, with ground truth where known or strongly suggested.
-This has been formatted in a uniform way to help avoid problems with preprocessing.
+These has been formatted in a uniform way to help avoid problems with preprocessing.

 ## Bug Reports/Issue Requests